 Ms. Bender received a Bachelor of Arts degree in Organizational Communications and a Bachelor of Arts degree in Sociology with a Human Service Concentration from California State University in 2000.

-Tisa Kunkee, our State Coordinator, joined the Colorado CASA team in February 2018.
+Tisa Kunkee, our Operations Manager, joined the Colorado CASA team in February 2018.
 Ms. Kunkee's key responsibilities include managing the State Organization’s day-to-day operations and accounting as well as providing support and coordination for various committee projects, events and meetings.

 Ms. Kunkee found her passion for social justice early on in college at Colorado State University, participating in a variety of community services projects addressing social, cultural and environmental needs.
 After obtaining her Bachelor of Arts Degree in Sociology with an Environmental Concentration and Minor in Women’s Studies, she pursued an adventure abroad to make a grassroots-driven impact.